exhesham/android-backup-content-nfs/README.md

 # Guide

-This Application categorize your files and let you choose what category to be synced into the FTP.
-The categories are determined according to extensions.
-Those extensions are predefined and you can customize them to support more file types.

-The App will create folders in the FTP.
-Those folders are configured in the Rules section of this app.
-The files will be uploaded each time you press the sync button on the main screen.
+## Goal

+The goal of this app is to convert your home to be the cloud the easiest way.
+This app sync your device files to the SMB storage in your LAN through LAN or through WAN. for security reasons, i recommend to use LAN.

+## Features

+To make life easy, this application has factory default categories.
+The application scans pre-defined directories and user-configured directories and sync them to the SMB server. the files are sorted according to extension. you can customize your extensions and the directories to be scanned.

+If your network contains more than one storage, in the settings you can choose with which one to work.

+The application starts a service that handle the uploading in the background.
+In order to save battery and ban overheating. the thread send the files one after the other and not simultanuesly.
+Moreover, large files are not loaded into your RAM as whole but in chunks.

 ![Alt text](app/src/main/assets/sync_now.png)